marschall/ishimura/README.md

 Ishimura
 ========

-Provides access to `sun.misc.Unsafe` even if it is isolated away by a different class loader.
+Provides access to `sun.misc.Unsafe` even if it is isolated away by a different class loader in [Jigsaw](http://openjdk.java.net/projects/jigsaw/).

 Usage
 -----